 Manteo is the only incorporated town on Roanoke Island, which it shares with Wanchese.
 The latter is known for fresh seafood, and Manteo is the Dare County.

 This small town offers a quieter feel than its Outer Banks surroundings.
 A visitor can expect Bed and Breakfasts, quaint shops, and a beautiful waterfront boardwalk.

 Kids can enjoy Manteo, too, thanks to the NC Aquarium on Roanoke Island, the beautiful Island Farm, and more!

 The Big Rock Blue Marlin Tournament brings people from all over to Morehead City every summer.
 It’s also popular for scuba diving and many folks, including us, enjoy hanging out on Atlantic Beach just across the Bogue Sound.

-We included The Big Rock among 50-plus more Summer Things to Do in North Carolina!
+Read More: Summer Things to Do in North Carolina

 We’ve mentioned a few times that Mount Olive is a pretty big dill, thanks to the massive pickle company that calls it home.
 You can learn more about this in April during the NC Pickle Festival.